monktastic/no-more-contempt/scratch/scratch.md

 Contempt: the last hiding place of evil

+_We treat people with contempt to bait them into behaving in ways that license more contempt, to reaffirm our moral superiority._

 - Most forms of evil are _obviously_ evil today.
 Contempt (for "bad people") is unique in that we still pretend it's good.
 That's because from the outside, the resulting behavior looks very similar to something that _is_ genuinely good

 ---

+You begin from a place of love for the world; a desire to bring the greatest benefit.
+But quickly your intellect takes over, and you try to calculate the best choice.
+There's nothing wrong with this, but it's very easy to lose contact with that original love.
+It becomes just an idea that you plaster over whatever plan you've calculated.

+---

 Subtle cynicism.
 Why do we like to twist other people's words?
 Why do we like to watch bad people "get owned"?

+Notice how many debates (on social media or elsewhere) rapidly devolve, with each side utterly convinced that the other is disingenuous, malicious, or stupid.
+Something in us _wants_ to see the worst in others.

+Keeps our attention fixated outward.
+Look for the worst in people, have to compensate.

+---

 ---